Dwight D. Eisenhower Highway

 The only section left to open was to connect Pennsylvania's I-70 to West Virginia's section of I-70.
 Construction began in 1966 and opened in 1968, signaling the completion of Interstate 70 through Pennsylvania.

-With wear and tear on the highway in Washington and Westmoreland counties was taking its toll by 1978, it was announced that a resurfacing project would take place on ten miles of I-70.
+With wear and tear on the highway in Washington and Westmoreland counties was taking its toll by 1978, it was announced that a resurfacing project would take place on ten miles of the Interstate.
 On March 1, 1978, State Representative James Manderino (D) of Monessen, the House majority leader announced that the $4.5 million resurfacing would take place in the summer in Westmoreland County and lesser amount would be done in Washington County.
 He was aware of the condition the expressway had fallen into because he traveled Interstate 70 from his district office to Harrisburg.
 "I've lost hubcaps myself on the potholes on that road," Manderino said.
 The Interstate that had seen two slowdowns a week earlier by truckers protesting the potholes would receive a new three-inch layer of asphalt at a cost of $1.5 million between the Youghiogheny River and PA 31.
 A six-mile section between Belle Vernon and the Youghiogheny would also be resurfaced and a Jersey barrier installed to replace the box-girder guard rail.
 The partial resurfacing would take place between Belle Vernon and the Bentleyville interchange.
 PennDOT had planned to build a new alignment for I-70 in the area for nearly a decade, but shelved the idea due to various reasons and the rocky financial situation facing the department.

 The resurfacing started, but by September, hairline cracks began to develop on the section poured between the Youghiogheny and Monongahela Rivers, although pavement for the westbound side had not be laid yet.
 PennDOT District 12 also sent a letter to the Trumbull Corporation, contractors for the project, directing the firm to replace about 150 tons of asphalt laid earlier in the month on the I-70 ramps at PA 51.
 Since it was laid, the asphalt design had been changed by the PennDOT Bureau of Materials, Testing, and Research.
 Because of the late date in the construction season, these problems jeopardized the completion before winter.
 This raised suspicion from state Representative Charles Laughlin (D) of Beaver, a member of a special House subcommittee on potholes.
 Skeptical that the $8.2 million of taxpayer money will last as long as ten years claimed by PennDOT, he said the incident "hurts the credibility of the entire job."
 PennDOT had been watching closely since Laughlin visited the site on September 8 and warned: "This project will be watched like you wouldn't believe...we're (legislators) not going to be embarrassed by another waste of PennDOT money."
 Terry Conner, an assistant engineer in District 12, said certain sections of Trumbull's work must be completed in the current construction season or motorists would face another bumpy winter on the interstate.
 The brightest part of this story was that Eagle Paving Company of Uniontown, doing $2.2 million worth of resurfacing on the highway in Washington County would be half-finished by early October.
 Eidemiller Construction Company of Greensburg, doing $1.3 million of resurfacing on a 3.8 mile section between PA 31 and the Youghiogheny River, would finish around the same time.